Epcot Center Opened in Florida

 Walter Alston (Baseball Manager)

-Passed Away on October 1, 1984 at Age 72 from a Heart Attack
+Passed Away at Age 72 From Complications of a Recent Heart Attack

-Elected to the Baseball Hall of Fame in 1983
+Elected to the Pro Baseball Hall of Fame in 1983

 Tom Clancy (Novelist)

-17 of Clancy's Novels Have Been Best Sellers, Including Patriot Games and Clear and Present Danger
+Tom Clancy Had 17 Best Sellers, Including Patriot Games and Clear and Present Danger With Over 100 Million Books Sold

 Antonio Inoki (Japanese Wrestler)